-SIGUSR1 16 / user defined signal 1 / SIGUSR2 17 / user defined signal 2 / kill -sig_num pid
+SIGUSR1 16/ user defined signal 1 /SIGUSR2 17/ user defined signal 2 / kill -sig_num pid

-2. Run ssrun with your program.

-- 3. Enter a command such as ps or top to determine the process ID of ssrun.
+- 2. Execute your program with ssrun. - 3.
+In another window, enter a command such as ps or top to determine the process ID of ssrun.
 This is also the process ID of the program you are working on. - 4.
-Send the signal you used in step 1 to the process using the kill command:
+In this window, send the signal you used in step 1 to the process using the kill command:

-A caliper point is set at the point in the program where the signal was received by the SpeedShop run time.
+Caliper point data is recorded at the point in the program where the signal sent by the kill command interrupts the executing ssrun process.

-6.8.4 Setting Calipers with a Debugger
+Setting Calipers with a Debugger